datdotorg/funding/milestone-1-report.md

 (Completed) D4: Docker container that runs both together: substrate and service https://hub.docker.com/repository/docker/ninabreznik/datdot

-D5: Screencast that explains how a user can spin up the docker and use it
+(Completed) D5: Screencast that explains how a user can spin up the docker and use it

 ### Milestone III